nasimnabavi/people/doc/people_guide.md

 <a name="1"></a>
 ### How to add a new project?
   - Step 1.
 You have to click 'New project' button on the dashboard.
   - Step 2.
-Fill 'Project name' and 'Project slug' fields.
+Fill 'Project name'.
     - Check 'Potential' if project is potential.
     - Choose 'Kickoff' and 'End at' dates.
   - Step 3.
 Click 'Add project'.